Marija-Kov/Workout-Mate/README.md

 If you happen to forget your password, you will be able to recover it by first clicking on <b>Forgot password?</b> that's in the login form, which will open a <b>Reset password request</b> form that will ask you to enter your email address that you have an account with.
 Once you correctly enter your email address and click proceed, you will be alerted to check your inbox for an email with the <b>password reset link</b>.
 When you click on the password reset link, you will be redirected to the password reset page that will contain a single form asking you to type your new password in two input fields.
 The form will check the strength of the new password as well as whether the passwords are matching before you will be allowed to finish the password reset.
 Once you've successfully reset your password, you will be able to access your account with it.

 In case you want to delete your Workout Mate account, you will have to log in, open Profile settings from the dropdown menu and click on <b>delete account</b> at the bottom-right of the form.
 You will see a dialogue pop-up that will warn you about the consequences of deleting your account and will give you an option to change your mind or delete your account permanently.
 After you click on "Yes, delete my account permanently", all your data will be deleted from the database and you will be redirected to the Login page.

+ <b>NOTE:</b> Since the app is currently not for scale, the limits to the number of registered users (10 max) and workouts per user (30 max) have been set.
+If these limits are reached at any point, the app will start deleting the oldest registered user/workout from the database with each new entry.
 </p>

 <br>